wyntau/dotfiles/README.md

             make sublime

-        If you are using Linux, set `SUBLIMEPATH` first. e.g
+        If you are using Linux, set `SUBLIMEPATH` before make, e.g.

             SUBLIMEPATH=~/sublimetext2 make sublime

+        After installing the preference, maybe you want to reset `font_face` and `font_size` to what you prefer in `Preference.sublime-settings`.
     3. Install sublime packages(optional).
 You can see what sublime packages I used in [SublimePackages.md](sublime/SublimePackages.md).

 ## What are required optionally